 Clocks - After Sales and Servicing

-Our recommendation is that periodically your treasured items are returned for servicing and subsequently, we would then provide a further one year guarantee.
+Our recommendation is that periodically your treasured item is returned for servicing and subsequently we would then provide you a further one year guarantee.

 'Why regular servicing?' you may ask, and the answer is simple.
 Just as in any mechanism with moving parts, good lubrication is required to prevent wear and damage.